Fractional quantum anomalous Hall phase for Raman superarray of Rydberg atoms

-In this Letter, we propose a novel stripe-lattice model for realizing topological flat band generated via laser-assisted dipole-dipole interaction (LADDI)~\cite{LADDI,LADDI1} in a {\em supperarray} of Rydberg atoms, and further propose the detection of the $\nu=1/2$ FQAH phase.
+In this article, we propose a novel stripe-lattice model for realizing topological flat band generated via laser-assisted dipole-dipole interaction (LADDI)~\cite{LADDI,LADDI1} in a {\em supperarray} of Rydberg atoms, and further propose the detection of the $\nu=1/2$ FQAH phase.
 The proposed superarray structure is formed by two different Rydberg states, between which the dipole interactions are assisted by Raman potentials, giving rise to a minimal two-band QAH model.
-The well-controlled Raman potentials, which have been actively studied theoretically and experimentally in optical lattice~\cite{ORL1,ORL2,ORL3,ORL4,ORL5}, are extended to the present Rydberg superarray to manipulate magnitude and relative phases of the LADDIs, offering a high tunability of the QAH model.
-In combination with long-range dipolar-exchange interactions of Rydberg atoms, our Raman superarray scheme yields a robust topological flat band with large topological gap.
+The well-controlled Raman potentials, which have been actively studied theoretically and experimentally in optical lattice~\cite{ORL1,ORL2,ORL3,ORL4,ORL5}, are extended to the present Rydberg superarray to manipulate magnitude and relative phases of the LADDIs, offering a high tunability of the QAH model, which shows important advantages in realizing the FQAH phase.
+In particular, in combination with long-range dipolar-exchange interactions of Rydberg atoms, our Raman superarray scheme yields a robust topological flat band with large topological gap.
 Further, the natural open boundary of Raman superarray enables us to readily probe fractional excitation in real space.
 Experimental signatures including fractionalized accumulated charge and dynamics of fractional quasi-particle tunneling are predicted and examined carefully.

-\em Model.--We propose a strip-lattice model consisting of two types of Rydberg atoms situated in alternating rows (stripe structure) and trapped in a two dimensional optical tweezers coupled by LADDI (see Fig.~\ref{fig:SchemeFig}), which has essential advantage in the realization of FQAH phase.
+\em Model.--We propose a strip-lattice model consisting of two types of Rydberg atoms situated in alternating rows (stripe structure) and trapped in a two dimensional optical tweezers coupled by LADDI (see \textbf{Figure~\ref{fig:SchemeFig}}), which has essential advantage in the realization of FQAH phase.
 The Hamiltonian $H$ reads

 where $a_{j_x,j_y}^{\dagger}$ ($b_{j_x,j_y}^{\dagger}$) creates a hard-core boson at site $(j_x,j_y)$ with odd (even) $j_y$, simulated by the Rydberg states of type $A$ ($B)$.
 The hopping coefficients $J_{l_x,l_y}$ are independent of position except it picks up a phase of $e^{i\pi j_x l_y}$~\cite{LADDI,LADDI2,LADDI3}.